DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Claims 15-18, 20-22, 24-26 and 28 are rejected under 35 U.S.C.
+Claims 15-18, 20-22, 25-26 and 28 are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by Ritter (WO 99/41029), as best understood.

-With regards to claim 17, Ritter discloses wherein the transverse wire material is drawn through the stretching device by means of a take-off device (15’).
+With regards to claim 17, Ritter discloses wherein the transverse wire material is drawn through the separate stretching device by means of a take-off device (15’).

 With regards to claim 18, Ritter discloses wherein the transverse wire material and the longitudinal wires are straightened (via rollers 20) after stretching.

-a pay-off device (8) with a number of take-off drums for the longitudinal wires;
+a pay-off device (8) for longitudinal wires,

 Claim Rejections - 35 USC § 103